-- BMM.HS.20.3.a Explain the nature and scope of channel management. - BMM.HS.20.3.b Explain the nature of channels of distribution. - BMM.HS.20.3.c Describe the use of technology in the channel management function. - BMM.HS.20.3.d Describe the ethical and legal considerations for channel management.
+BMM.HS.20.3.a Explain the nature and scope of channel management.
+BMM.HS.20.3.b Explain the nature of channels of distribution.
+BMM.HS.20.3.c Describe the use of technology in the channel management function.
+BMM.HS.20.3.d Describe the ethical and legal considerations for channel management.

-- BMM.HS.20.4.b Examine the types of promotion (i.e., institutional, product). - BMM.HS.20.4.c Identify the elements of the promotional mix. - BMM.HS.20.4.d Demonstrate an understanding of promotional channels used to communicate with targeted audiences. - BMM.HS.20.4.e Identify and describe the types of advertising media.
+BMM.HS.20.4.a Explain the role of promotion as a marketing function.
+BMM.HS.20.4.b Examine the types of promotion (i.e., institutional, product).
+BMM.HS.20.4.c Identify the elements of the promotional mix.
+BMM.HS.20.4.d Demonstrate an understanding of promotional channels used to communicate with targeted audiences.
+BMM.HS.20.4.e Identify and describe the types of advertising media.